AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/adding-a-rectangle-to-a-free-form-landing-page.md

    >[!TIP]
    >
-   >You can move and resize the rectangle using drag and drop.&nbsp;Also try the arrows on the keyboard!&nbsp;Hint: Press Shift-Arrow to move the rectangle 10px at a time.
+   >You can move and resize the rectangle using drag and drop.
+Also try the arrows on the keyboard!
+Hint: Press Shift-Arrow to move the rectangle 10px at a time.

    ![](assets/image2015-5-21-14-3a50-3a24.png)